Bob Knight: Personal life and death

-Knight has a high regard for education and has made generous donations to the schools he has been a part of, particularly libraries.
+Knight had a high regard for education and made generous donations to the schools he was a part of, particularly libraries.
 At Indiana University Knight endowed two chairs, one in history and one in law.
 He also raised nearly $5 million for the Indiana University library system by championing a library fund to support the library's activities.
 The fund was ultimately named in his honor.

-When Knight came to Texas Tech in 2001, he gave $10,000 to the library, the first gift to the Coach Knight Library Fund which has now collected over $300,000.
+When Knight came to Texas Tech in 2001, he gave $10,000 to the library, while his wife gave $25,000, donations which included the first gifts to the Coach Knight Library Fund which has now collected over $300,000.
+Later, in 2005, Knight donated an additional $40,000 to the library.
 On November 29, 2007, the Texas Tech library honored this with A Legacy of Giving: The Bob Knight Exhibit.